Madeleine Chapman

-Madeleine Elsie Chapman (born 16 March 1994) is a New Zealand editor, journalist and author, and the current editor of The Spinoff and former editor of North & South.
-Chapman co-wrote the autobiography of New Zealand professional basketball player, Steven Adams, and in 2020 a biography of the Prime Minister of New Zealand, Jacinda Ardern.
+Madeleine Elsie Chapman (born 16 March 1994) is a New Zealand editor, journalist and author.
+She is the former editor of The Spinoff and North & South and co-wrote the autobiography of New Zealand professional basketball player Steven Adams and a biography of the former Prime Minister of New Zealand, Jacinda Ardern.

 Chapman is a former athlete, competing as a member of the Samoa women's national cricket team and as a New Zealand domestic champion javelin thrower.

 Biography

 Early life

 Chapman grew up in the Wellington Region.
 Her father was born and raised in Lincoln, Nebraska, while her mother grew up on Upolu in Samoa.
 Chapman has Tuvaluan heritage through her maternal grandfather, and Chinese heritage through her great-grandfather.
 Chapman has nine siblings, and was an avid reader as a child.

 Chapman received a scholarship to attend Samuel Marsden Collegiate School in Wellington, where she competed in basketball, athletics and cricket events.
 In 2011 she won the Norwood Award for Outstanding Girls Under 20 player of the year, and was also named the College Sport Wellington women's Cricket Player of the Year.